#Original

 Appearance: 172cm, a lean, athletic physique with no excess fat.

-Her fiery auburn hair is tied up in a very short 'bun' style.
+Her fiery auburn hair is tied up in a very short bun style.

 Her freckled face is filled with an intense gaze rather than makeup.

-Features: Her voice is slightly lower and huskier than others, and her hands are always calloused.
+Distinguishing Feature: Her voice is slightly lower and huskier than others, and her hands are always calloused.

-Image: A spear made of steel, uncompromising professional.
+Image: Spear forged from steel, uncompromising professional.

 Source of Pride: Self-discipline (克己) that overcomes her own limits.